Level 1 Water Supply Shortage Continues Into Spring

 Over the past several years, the community’s response and cooperation to our calls for water use reduction have been phenomenal!
 Water use was down 20% in the months after the Level 1 Water Supply Shortage declaration in 2014 and then reached 33% in 2015 in response to the Level 2 declaration.
 In 2015 alone, the community saved over 968 million gallons of water!
 Thank you to the Morgan Hill community for your significant water conservation efforts.
 You are making a difference!

 The city's permanent Water Supply Shortage Ordinance No.2177 outlines a response plan for the city to use during droughts and other supply shortages when reductions greater than 10% are needed.
-As we enter the Fall, a Level 1 Water Supply Shortage Condition remains in effect.
+As we enter the Spring, a Level 1 Water Supply Shortage Condition remains in effect.

 Level 1 Provisions

 During a Level 1 condition, the following provisions apply:

 - Limits on Watering Days: Watering or irrigating of lawn, landscape or other vegetated area with potable water is limited to three days per week through October 31st as follows:

 - Mondays, Thursdays and Saturdays for odd numbered addresses

 - Tuesdays, Fridays and Sundays for even numbered addresses